Decarbonize steelmaking

 From buildings, to cars, to domestic appliances and other equipment, steel is virtually omnipresent in our modern world, and it will not go away anytime soon.
 Projections predict that steel demand will increase, driven in part by developing and emerging economies that need more steel as they industrialize.
 Steel is also an essential part of the energy transition as it is used to build infrastructure and products such as wind turbines, solar panels, and electric vehicles.

 Projections show that steel production could increase by a third by 2050.
-Many current facilities are also nearing the end of their lifetime, meaning they will need to be refurbished by 2030.
+Many current steel facilities are also nearing the end of their lifetime, meaning they will need to be refurbished by 2030.
 With major investment needed, this is an opportunity to shift to cleaner technologies to produce steel.
-Getting it wrong would be fatal as it would mean the development of coal-based capacity, which with a lifetime of around 20 years, would lock in emissions for decades, ruining any hope of decarbonizing the steel sector in time to reach net zero by 2050.
+Getting it wrong would be fatal as it would mean the development of coal-based capacity, which, with a lifetime of around 20 years, would lock in emissions for decades, ruining any hope of decarbonizing the steel sector in time to reach net zero by 2050.

 Decarbonizing steel: time is of the essence